kunhwiko/concepts/operating-systems.md

 Components of Object Files
 1) sections : distinct info such as text/data, starting addresses, and initial contents
-2) symbol table : name and current location of each procedure or variable
+2) symbol table : name and current location of each variable
 3) relocation record : addresses in the object file that linker will adjust to a final memory allocation

 Linking Object Files (Static Linking)